pharmbio/big-data_course/cloud_and_docker_lab/Docker_and_Jupyter.md

  [https://jupyter-docker-stacks.readthedocs.io/en/latest/using/running.html](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/running.html)

-When running on the server we need to edit the commands from the official documentation a little bit:
+When running on the server we need to edit the commands from the official documentation a little bit, here is a example command if you want to run on the cloud server:

-You can use following parameters:

-`--name notebook` (Name your running container - makes it easier to stop it)

-`-p 8888:8888` Allow container to use port 8888 of computer

-`--network host` (makes container part of your host computer network - easier without port-mapping, but less isolated)

-`-v <local dir>:<container dir>` Mounts a directory or file on the host file system into the running container file system.

-Example command if you want to run on the server:

     sudo docker run --name notebook --network host -v $PWD:/home/jovyan --rm jupyter/scipy-notebook

 Example command if you want to run on your local computer:

     docker run --name notebook -p 8888:8888 -v $PWD:/home/jovyan --rm jupyter/scipy-notebook

+We have changed the following parameters from the official documentation:

+`--name notebook` (Name your running container - makes it easier to stop it) `-p 8888:8888` Allow container to use port 8888 of computer `--network host` (makes container part of your host computer network - easier without port-mapping, but less isolated) `-v <local dir>:<container dir>` Mounts a directory or file on the host file system into the running container file system.

-Now check the output of your command and if you are running on server **change url ip from `127.0.0.1` to the Public Floating IP of your server**, e.g. `http://127.0.0.1:8888/?token=922e19c80d0a0b2183f6346c5a429b1c2fa616ae9cf282f6` <br> **should be changed to** `http://130.238.xx.xx:8888/?token=922e19c80d0a0b2183f6346c5a429b1c2fa616ae9cf282f6`
+Now if you got it running, you can check the output of your command and if you are running on server **change url ip from `127.0.0.1` to the Public Floating IP of your server**, e.g. `http://127.0.0.1:8888/?token=922e19c80d0a0b2183f6346c5a429b1c2fa616ae9cf282f6` <br> **should be changed to** `http://130.238.xx.xx:8888/?token=922e19c80d0a0b2183f6346c5a429b1c2fa616ae9cf282f6`

-Use the url to access your Jupyter notebook!
+**Now you should be able to use the url to access your Jupyter notebook!**

-### Stop your docker container
+### Stop and remove your docker container

 First list running containers:<br>
 `sudo docker ps --all`